Note

 - Select Search Index Data Contributor to load a search index with vectors generated by an embedding model.
 Choose this role if you intend to use integrated vectorization during indexing.

-- Or, select Search Index Data Reader to provide queries with a vector generated by an embedding model.
+- Or, select Search Index Data Reader to provide queries containing a vector generated by an embedding model at query time.
 The embedding used in a query isn't written to an index, so no write permissions are required.

 Select Next.